-Please ensure that you are confident that your son or daughter is safely making their way to school.
+Please ensure that you are confident that your child is safely making their way to school.
 As part of the development of the site we have paid to put in place a number of road crossings to ensure the safe travel of students.
-It is essential that your son or daughter does use these to keep themselves safe on their journey.
-If necessary we recommend that you support your child by travelling to school with your son or daughter in the first instance to give you the assurance that they know how to cross roads safely and sensibly on their journey.
+It is essential that your child does use these to keep themselves safe on their journey.
+If necessary we recommend that you support your child by travelling to school with your child in the first instance to give you the assurance that they know how to cross roads safely and sensibly on their journey.

-Please can we ask that if your son or daughter uses a bike to get to school you familiarise yourself with the law regarding cycling on the road and not the pavement.
-If you would like your son or daughter to cycle to school there may be an opportunity for them to gain their Level 3 Bikeability certification during the summer term.
+Please can we ask that if your child uses a bike to get to school you familiarise yourself with the law regarding cycling on the road and not the pavement and that they bring a bike lock with them.
+If you would like your child to cycle to school there may be an opportunity for them to gain their Level 3 Bikeability certification during the summer term.
 It is, however, essential that they have and wear a helmet at all times whilst travelling to and from the academy.
 The same applies to scooters.
 Skateboards are not allowed as they cannot be stored safely.